API Reference

 Bootstrap the first service account

-POST /v1/bootstrap/service-account is a one-shot, unauthenticated endpoint used to create the first SA on a fresh daemon.
+POST /v1/bootstrap/service-account is a one-shot, unauthenticated endpoint used to create the first SA on a fresh instance.
 Once any SA exists in the target namespace, the endpoint returns 409 BOOTSTRAP_CLOSED and you must use the authenticated POST /v1/service-accounts path instead.

 curl -X POST http://localhost:9100/v1/bootstrap/service-account \